melodykirshberg/Some-Cpp-Exercises/README.md

 # Some-C-Exercises
-A repo to store all of my C++ exercises
+A repo to store all of my C++ exercises.
+The beginner exercises are at the top of the list and they increase in difficulty as the list continues.
+Feel free to use this repo to practice for yourself!

 ## Table of Contents
 * [HelloWorld](#helloworld)